-Ulcerative colitis is a disease that causes inflammation and ulcers in the lining of the colon and rectum.
-The ulcers bleed and can make pus.
+Ulcerative Colitis is a disease that causes inflammation and ulcers in the lining of the colon and rectum.
+The ulcers bleed and can form pus.
 The inflammation can cause diarrhea.
 It can occur at any age but usually starts between the ages of 15 and 30.

 Treatment is adjusted for each person.
 It depends on the severity of the disease.

 - Drugs to relieve pain, diarrhea or infection